-Swimming is not just for the summer!
+Swimming isn't just for the summer!

 The individuals who swam reported significant decreases in tension and fatigue, and improvements in memory and mood.
 The swimmers’ fatigue and vigor also improved substantially relative to non-swimmers.